Deadline to apply 12/09/2017

 - Cosmology and Fundamental Physics with EMRI-IMRI observations

-Tal Alexander, Pau Amaro Seoane, Melvyn B. Davies, Ben Bar-Or, Mitch Begelman, Matthew Benacquista, Torsten Boeker, Roberto C. Dolcetta, Vitor Cardoso, Xian Chen, Monica Colpi, Massimo Dotti, Carlos F Sopuerta, Carlos Frenk, Zoltan Haiman, Vicky Kalogera, Pablo Laguna, Luis Lehner, Anna Lisa Varri, Fred Rasio, Naoki Seto, Nick Stone, Eugene Vasiliev, Bence Kocsis, Smadar Naoz, Lixin Dai, Fani Dosopoulou, Luc Blanchet, Priyamvada Natarajan, Alessandro Spallicci, Lucio Mayer, Li Shuo, Giacomo Fragione, Elena Maria Rossi, Jonathan Thornburg, Jan-Willem van Holten, Marco Merafina, Sambaran Banerjee, Eva Noyola, Ofek Birnholtz, Scott A. Hughes, María José Bustamante Rosell, Ben Bar-Or, Deirdre Shoemaker, Camilo Fontecilla, Ian Vega, Elisa Bortolas, Xiao Fang, Hyun Lim, Václav Pavlík, Qingjuan Yu, Youjun Lu, Marius Oltean, Andrea Derdzins, Yu-Xiao Liu, Jie Yang, Chris Kavanagh, Alejandro Torres Orjuela, Verónica Vázquez Aceves, Angela Gardini
+Tal Alexander, Pau Amaro Seoane, Melvyn B. Davies, Ben Bar-Or, Mitch Begelman, Matthew Benacquista, David Neilsen, Roberto C. Dolcetta, Vitor Cardoso, Xian Chen, Monica Colpi, Massimo Dotti, Carlos F Sopuerta, Yu-Peng Zhang, Wlodek Kluzniak, Vicky Kalogera, Pablo Laguna, Luis Lehner, Anna Lisa Varri, Fred Rasio, Naoki Seto, Li Zhao, Eugene Vasiliev, Bence Kocsis, Smadar Naoz, Lixin Dai, Fani Dosopoulou, Luc Blanchet, Priyamvada Natarajan, Wen-Di Guo, Lucio Mayer, Stefan Gillessen, Giacomo Fragione, Jon Gair, Jonathan Thornburg, Jan-Willem van Holten, Marco Merafina, Sambaran Banerjee, Eva Noyola, Ofek Birnholtz, Scott A. Hughes, María José Bustamante Rosell, Qun-Ying Xie, Deirdre Shoemaker, Camilo Fontecilla, Ian Vega, Elisa Bortolas, Xiao Fang, Hyun Lim, Václav Pavlík, Qingjuan Yu, Youjun Lu, Marius Oltean, Andrea Derdzins, Yu-Xiao Liu, Jie Yang, Chris Kavanagh, Alejandro Torres Orjuela, Verónica Vázquez Aceves, Angela Gardini

 We will ask for EUR50 per person to cover the coffee.